 The best way to pass the FE exam is proper preparation.
 Start studying for the test at least one month in advance.
 Buy reference materials and practice tests early to find enough time to prepare.
 Time yourself with practice tests so you can enter that test with confidence.
 Take practice tests with friends to elevate your experience and find out how you rank next to your colleagues and friends.

-8. Time spent with thoery rather than exam questions
+8. Spending time on theory rather than exam questions

 The FE exam is an unusual test for many engineers.
 Learning to prepare for a test can either make or break your score.
 Unfortunately, the test doesn’t prove you are an amazing engineer.
 It simply shows you are able to take a test quickly, and answer more questions correctly than your fellow future engineers.
 To pass this test, you need to know how to play the game.